Capital of the Campania region and Italy’s third largest city, Naples is the centre of a metropolitan area of over 3 million people.

 Naples has a metro system but it is mostly for commuters.
 For €1.10 you can take a single journey on buses, trams, the metro and a funicular (€3.10 for day cards).
 Surprisingly most services are finished before 11pm with a few later services on weekends.
 Be aware that pickpockets operate across the network.

 Registered taxis are recognisable by their white cabs, city emblem displayed on their front doors and back licence plate, and by the presence of a meter.
 There are several set fares which must be displayed.
 Demand to see this before travelling and do not take the journey if they can’t provide this.

 Naples is well connected to the islands of Capri and Ischia, amongst other locations like Amalfi, and these are well worth a day out by sea.
 Hydrofoils and other boats leave from Molo Beverello, Mergellina or Pozzuoli.
 Be aware the route to Capri can be quite rough.

-For some of the best hotel selections, visit our Gay Naples Hotels page.
+For some of the best hotel selections in Naples, visit our Gay Naples Hotels page.

 Castelnuovo – huge medieval castle that hosts the city museum.
 It hosts an excellent collection of art and from the roof of the castle you will be treated to some of the best views Naples can offer.

 Museo Archeologico Nazionale – this is the largest museum in the world that is dedicated to Roman architecture.
 It’s notable for both the quality and the quantity of the objects exhibited here.
 Be sure to check out the “Secret Room” with it’s ensemble of erotic objects from Pompeii.

 Parco Virgiliano – about half an hour from the city centre but worth the journey due to the spectacular views it offers over Naples and the surrounding area.